Action: Use selective or reduced impact logging instead of conventional logging

 Key messagesRead our guidance on Key messages before continuing

-- Three studies evaluated the effects of using selective or reduced impact logging instead of conventional logging on bat populations.
-Two studies were in the Neotropics and one study was in Italy.
+- Four studies evaluated the effects of using selective or reduced impact logging instead of conventional logging on bat populations.
+Two studies were in the Neotropics, one study was in Italy, and one in Germany.

 COMMUNITY RESPONSE (1 STUDY)

-- Richness/diversity (1 study): One replicated, controlled, site comparison study in Trinidad found that the composition of bat species differed between selectively logged and conventionally logged forest.
+- Community composition (1 study): One replicated, controlled, site comparison study in Trinidad found that the composition of bat species differed between selectively logged and conventionally logged forest.

 Selective logging is the removal of selected trees within a forest based on criteria such as diameter, height or species.
 Remaining trees are left in the stand, as opposed to clearcutting where all trees are felled.

 Reduced impact logging is a sustainable harvesting and management method that aims to minimize ecological disturbance.
 It involves selective logging as well as other practices such as directional tree felling, stream buffer zones, constructing roads, trails and landings to minimum widths, and methods to extract timber with minimal damage.
 One study on reduced impact logging has been included but the effects of selective logging cannot be separated from the other interventions used.